blaketenantwatson/manual_neural_network/README.md

 ## Executing Program
 While the NeuralNet.py can be imported and utilized directly, running the test.py file will run a large suite of tests utilizing the given neural network.

+## Credits
+This project was completed as part of CS3600 at the Georgia Institute of Technology, and a significant portion of the code was provided by the teaching staff.
+All proper credit is given to the GaTech teaching staff and TAs for their portions of the presented code.